 And our final product.

-I took into consideration all food allergies and alerted my parents to this activity in advanced.
+I took into consideration all food allergies and alerted my parents to this activity in advance.

 The donuts have a few minutes to cook, so I like to have short activities to hold us over while they are cooking.